-Working with NoSQL system we have to remember that our data is only guaranteed to be almost accurate.
+Working with NoSQL system you have to remember that your data is only guaranteed to be almost accurate.
 This makes a big difference compared to relational system where data is always accurate.

 - Casual consistency.
-Casual consistency means that the database reflects the order in which operations were updated. - Read-your-writes consistency.
-Read-your-writes consistency means that once we have updated a record, all of our subsequent reads of that record will return the updated value. - Session consistency.
+Casual consistency means that the database reflects the order in which operations were performed. - Read-your-writes consistency.
+Read-your-writes consistency means that once you have updated a record, all of our subsequent reads of that record will return the updated value. - Session consistency.
 Session consistency means read-your-writes consistency but at session level.
 Session can be identified with a conversation between a client and a server.
-As long as the conversation continues, we will read everything we have wrote during this conversation.
-If the session ends and we start another session with the same server, there is no this guarantee that we can read values we have wrote during previous conversation. - Monotonic read consistency.
-Monotonic read consistency means that whenever we make a query and see a result, we will never see an earlier version of the value. - Monotonic write consistency.
-Monotonic write consistency means that every time we make several update commands, they would be executed in the order we issued them.
+As long as the conversation continues, you will read everything you have wrote during this conversation.
+If the session ends and you start another session with the same server, there is no this guarantee that you can read values you have wrote during previous conversation. - Monotonic read consistency.
+Monotonic read consistency means that whenever you make a query and see a result, you will never see an earlier version of the value. - Monotonic write consistency.
+Monotonic write consistency means that every time you make several update commands, they would be executed in the order you issued them.